Vicky-15/Vicky-15.github.io/README.md

 # v151098.github.io

-this is my static website for GM Exports Client
+i did dirty code to finish this work, i fell bad for this